There are those who love to correct other people’s grammar, spelling, typos, and orthography. You know the type. They think they are very smart.

 Unfortunately for them, however, research has shown that severely incompetent people are the ones who think they’re the smartest.
 So, it’s probably best to be careful with this sort of thing.

 Personally, I think pointing out typos and the misuses of apostrophes is rude and unnecessary, and that it interferes with communication, so much of which is typed these days that everyone is bound to make mistakes – and many of them.
+I guess pointing out grammar to someone who isn’t too familiar with the english language may help them identify their mistakes and that’s what professionals like A. J. Hoge are here for.
+But if you’re doing it just to annoy people, it may be time to stop.

 Also, if you’re going to go around correcting other people, hadn’t your own grammar, spelling, punctuation etc. better be above reproach?